steveloughran/kerberos_and_hadoop/sections/hdfs.md

 The client does not have its identity checked by the DNs.
 That is done by the NN.
-This means that the client can in theory pass a Block Token on to another process for delegated access to a single file.
+This means that the client can in theory pass a Block Token on to another process for delegated access to a single block.
 It has another implication: DNs can't do IO throttling on a per-user basis, as they do not know the user requesting data.

 ### WebHDFS